mindersec/minder/docs/docs/ref/cli/minder_profile_create.md

 ### Options

 ```
+      --enable-alerts         Explicitly enable alerts for this profile.
+Overrides the YAML file.
+      --enable-remediations   Explicitly enable remediations for this profile.
+Overrides the YAML file.
   -f, --file string           Path to the YAML defining the profile (or - for stdin)
   -h, --help                  help for create
 ```

 ### Options inherited from parent commands